 Daria Lippi and Anne-Laure Amilhat Szary

-The aim of this workshop is to imagine itineraries in the site of the Bouchayer-Viallet that will combine the participants’ sensory experiences of space.
-These experiences will have been triggered by the interaction with material elements in this specific urban space.
-The original idea for this workshop is of a guided tour in that one is invited to set out for a walk, but it challenges its core definition in that there is nothing in the space pre-set to explore.
-The participants will have to organize the ways in which the signs and objects are threaded as an imaginary story woven into their itinerary. on the path they have created together some signs/ objects in order to create threads that will weave into a story they will imagine.
-The invitation extends to leaving ephemeral traces that the next visitors will then be able to grasp.
+The aim of this workshop is to imagine itineraries at the site of the Bouchayer-Viallet that will combine the participants’ sensory experiences of space.
+These experiences will be triggered by the interaction with material elements in this specific urban space.
+The original idea for this workshop is a guided tour where each person is invited to set out for a walk, but it challenges its core definition in that there is nothing in the space pre-set to explore.
+The participants will have to organize the ways in which the signs and objects are threaded as an imaginary story woven into their itinerary.
+On the path they have created together, some signs/ objects will create threads that will weave into a story they will imagine.
+The interaction extends to leaving ephemeral traces that the next visitors will then be able to grasp.